mathesar-foundation/mathesar-wiki/design/design-principles.md

 - Make decisions more quickly and efficiently so that we can deliver value to the users
 ### We are results-oriented
 - Create features that users will accept and care about
-- Confirm user satisfaction with the product through objective and subjective measurements, not just one
+- Confirm user satisfaction with the product through objective and subjective measurements, not just one of them

 ## Principle 2: Impact
 We try our best to predict how users will respond to a design and find ways to maximize the benefits and minimize risks.
 We anticipate the various effects of the project result on the users.